sutd-visual-computing-group/dag-gans/pytorch/examples/cyclegan/README.md

 ```
 python train.py --dataroot ./datasets/maps --name maps_cyclegan --model cycle_gan_dag
 ```
-Following the performance we obtained DAG on pytorch code compared to the baseline on Cityscapes dataset:
+Following the performance we obtained with DAG (rotation) with pytorch code and compared to the baseline on Cityscapes dataset:

 | Model name                               | Per-pixel  acc.   | Per-class  acc.  | Class  IOU |
 | -----------------------------------------| ------------------| ---------------- | ---------- |